-Our distress this time is less because, day to day, we know what to expect.
+Still, our distress this time is less because, day to day, we know what to expect.
 Having done this dance before, households are equipped to accommodate any sudden shift to a stay-at-home existence.
 So without missing a beat our teenagers flipped from going to their schools to studying at home.
 Again we tune into the steady stream of public updates and adjustments.
-And outside the empty streets, the wide berths to passers-by, the masks and the omnipresent sanitisers, now seem as routine as a weekly viewing of Groundhog Day.
+And outside the empty streets, the wide berths to passers-by, the omnipresent masks and hand sanitisers, now seem as routine as a weekly viewing of Groundhog Day.

-Around the world, professional performers blocked from their concert tours and stage productions kept themselves and the rest of the world sane and entertained with slightly crazed, COVID-inspired parodies.
+Around the world, professional performers blocked from their concert tours and stage productions kept the rest of us sane and entertained with slightly crazed, COVID-inspired parodies.
 In LA Chris Mann did a series that went viral.
 His inspired reworking of “My Sharona” tapped the March 2020 zeitgeist of frenzy and frustration – just from going shopping in the midst of a global pandemic.

 In the UK, British actors with time on their hands played themselves in a lockdown, video-conference metadrama about their hapless plot to return to the London stage once the crisis passed.
 Most of their time was spent distractedly picking at each other’s foibles, mocking their profession’s obsessions, and fretting about their fragile sense of status and general lack of agency.